SaftIng/safting.github.io/about.md

 **Important tasks:**

-1. Provide an object oriented qay to access a database (triple-/quadstore, RDBS)
+1. Provide an object oriented way to access a database (triple-/quadstore, RDBS)
 2. Provide an emulation to store non-relational data into a relational database.
 That comes in handy in combination with use case 4. integration into classic applications.

 #### 4. Integration into classic applications